constantphoton/constantphoton.github.io/_pages/about.md

 ﻿---
-title: "이 블로그"
+title: "About this blog"
 permalink: /about/
-layout: single
+layout: about
+author_profile: true
 ---

-## constantphoton.github.io 블로그

-이 블로그는 Github Pages 블로그 서비스 github.io를 이용했다.

-about page sample